toolboc/Cloud-Powered-App-Development-Curriculum/Day2/Quiz/README.md

 	2.)
 If we put PHP code on the server in an appropriate way, it should execute since PHP is available

 	Now consider, the Prolog programming language is not supported on Azure PaaS.
-That said, there are ways to deploy / run  Prolog applications into Microsoft Azure.
+That said, there are ways to deploy and run Prolog applications in Microsoft Azure.

 	Similar to above, in 2 steps, describe how you might run a Prolog application on Microsoft Azure (Hint: IaaS)?